 My worries were proved very quickly to be entirely unnecessary!

 The team immediately made me feel extremely comfortable.
 Someone has always been on hand to offer support for any challenges I’ve faced, and my work has felt genuinely appreciated.
 Everyone has a genuine investment in each other’s and the student’s success.
 I went into this position with around five years of full-time work experience under my belt for various different companies and I have never felt more valued or appreciated by a workplace.

-It has become clear to me over the last eight months that an ethic of care and investment in the students is held by every single member of staff within C+P. Although the roles of members of staff are very different, they are all working towards the same goal of getting as many students into their ideal careers and placements as possible.
+It has become clear to me over the last eight months that an ethic of care and investment in the students is held by every single member of staff within Careers and Placements.
+Although the roles of members of staff are very different, they are all working towards the same goal of getting as many students into their ideal careers and placements as possible.
 Over the past eight months I have attended both formal and informal meetings with various members of the team but, my absolute highlight had to be my involvement in hosting our virtual Christmas party.
 I was able to witness some of the Louvre-worthy art skills, competitive edges and great senses of humour held by members of the team in the virtual Pictionary session I hosted.